camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 * Better Integration: Enhanced compatibility with `Jakarta EE` components and third-party libraries.

 From now on, our pre-packaged Tomcat distribution is built with `Tomcat 10.1`.
-Additionally, the Docker image distribution, once configured to use Tomcat, will also utilize `Tomcat 10.1`.
+Additionally, the Tomcat Docker image will, from now on, utilize `Tomcat 10.1`.

 If you prefer to stay on `Tomcat 9`, you can still download the `Java EE` compliant [web application][tomcat9-webapp], and [REST API][tomcat9-rest-api].